10 essential tips for living in a motorhome or campervan

 Want to learn how to find wild camping spots in the UK?
 Read more

 If the idea of being self-sufficient and paying very little for your overnight stops appeals to you, then please please believe me when I say that IT’S OK.
-Our first trip where we wild camped was Scotland.
+Our first trip where we wild parked was Scotland.
 The first night was hard and we didn’t sleep well.
 I panicked and worried and woke up to every little sound- and that’s after we spent ages worrying about where to find somewhere.

 The second night was easier.
 By the end of the first week it wasn’t even an issue anymore.
 In fact, when we stopped at a campsite for a few nights so we could safely leave the van whilst we rode the bikes, I resented the £27/night fee.
 That’s how quick it was to adapt.